 As our guide instructed everyone to raise and spin their hand in the sky, I instinctively grabbed hold of the bar in front of me.
 Everyone else might be okay flying into the choppy waters below, but I preferred the slightly uncomfortable confines of my seat.

 Of course, I should have known better.
 This isn’t the “anything goes” attitude of Asia.
 If there was even the slightest risk of harm, the Coast Guard would shut down the boats faster then you could say “Hamilton Turn”.

 If I’m being perfectly honest though, the turn was a lot of fun, and it was at this moment, that I went from fearing death to enjoying the ride.

-Through the remainder of the ride, which consisted of 2-3 more Hamilton Turns and half a dozen runs through the class-5 rapids of the Niagara River, I realized just how silly my initial fear had been.
+Through the remainder of the ride, which consisted of 2-3 more Hamilton Turns and half a dozen runs through the class-5 rapids of the Niagara River all the way to the Niagara Whirlpool, I realized just how silly my initial fear had been.